lmarzen/dice-mosaic/README.md

 </ul><ul>
 If no file is specified the list will be saved in 'output.txt'.
 </ul>
--c [b,w]
+-c [m,b,w]
 <ul>
-For all black die(w/ white dots) use 'dice-mosaic -c b'
+For mix of black and white die use 'dice-mosaic -c m'. (this is the default if -c is not specified)
 </ul><ul>
-For all white die(w/ black dots) use 'dice-mosaic -c w'
+For all black die(w/ white dots) use 'dice-mosaic -c b'.
 </ul><ul>
-Default is to use a mix of both black and white to achieve 12 grayscale values.
+For all white die(w/ black dots) use 'dice-mosaic -c w'.
 </ul>
 -f
 <ul>